 It’s not just the academics that make WPI a special place.
 Events outside the classroom are an important part of campus life and a student’s overall college experience, offering opportunities to learn more, engage more and build a sense of belonging at WPI.
-This fall we continue to promote and support events in a reimagined way.
+This year we continue to promote and support events in a reimagined way.
 From virtual experiences to small group gatherings to a mix of both, we are thinking creatively with a focus on our community needs guided by the health and safety of all.

 What You Need to Know Now